-If you are tried as a juvenile, then you are given a "delinquency hearing" instead of a formal trial.
+If you are tried as a "juvenile", then you are given a "delinquency hearing" instead of a formal trial.
 In a juvenile delinquency hearing, the court must decide if you are "delinquent."
-"Delinquent" is a word used to describe juveniles (someone younger than eighteen years old) who have broken a United States law, which would be a crime if committed by an adult.
-Note that there are fewer due process (constitutional) protections in a delinquency hearing (described in Section A(4) of this Chapter) than in the adult system.
-However, there are a number of rules that the government must follow.
+"Delinquent" is a word used to describe individuals younger than eighteen years old who have broken a United States law, which would be a crime if committed by an adult.25 Note that there are fewer due process (constitutional) protections in a delinquency hearing (described in Section A(4) of this Chapter) than in the adult system.26 However, there are a number of rules that the government must follow.

-First, the hearing may not be open to the public.
-Second, there will not be a jury at your hearing.
-The judge will make the decision by himself.
+First, the hearing may not be open to the public.27 Second, there will not be a jury at your hearing.
+The judge will make the decision by their self.